-At the end of the day, strategic account management should be all about responsiveness, problem-solving, customer satisfaction, and building long-term relationships that lead to additional revenue.
-If these areas are well maintained, your team will be able to dig deeper into existing key accounts and maximize the revenue potential that’s there.
+If these areas are well maintained, your sales team will be able to dig deeper into existing key accounts, increase customer retention, and maximize the revenue potential in each account.

 Your organization’s account management efforts should be focused on: